RPadilla3/metro-project/README.md

 * grunt-contrib-sass
 * grunt-karma

-You are going to want to save those as dev-dependencies while installing so use `npm install --save-dev grunt-contrib-jshint`(example).
+You are going to want to save those as dev-dependencies while installing so use (example)

+`npm install --save-dev grunt-contrib-jshint`